Kiama Seascape Workshop

-Our classroom for the workshop is at 7 / 130 Shoalhaven Street Kiama.
+Our classroom for the workshop will be at the Collective Beat 100 Teralong Street Kiama

-To join this workshop Len asks that you bring a camera and a laptop.
+To join this workshop Len asks that you bring a camera and a laptop with photo processing software.

-Beginners welcome, Len will help beginners in the field with their camera handling while classroom sessions will be aimed at specific seascape techniques and composition.
+Beginners are welcome.
+Len will help beginners in the field with their camera handling while classroom sessions will be aimed at specific seascape techniques and composition.